 Tangos came from the regions of Cadíz (most prominent), Jerez, Málaga, and Seville.

-The Farruca, thought to originate in Galicia, Spain, was traditionally danced by men with no singing component.
+People believe that the Farruca originated in Galicia, Spain.
+Men traditionally dance to this form with no singing component.
 The Farruca is played in A minor, with a compás of two measures of 4/4 time signature with accents on beats 1, 3, 5, and 7.
 You can see the accent pattern example below:

 The Garrotín is a festive and cheerful style in major mode, 2/4 time.
 The Garrotín originated in northern Spain near Asturias, and can include singing or dancing as well as guitar accompaniment.
 The renowned flamenco singer La Niña de los Peines helped popularize the Garrotín.

 Tarantas is a quintessential toque libre, with very lofty, repetitive ligado phrases (hammer ons/pull offs).
 Tarrantas have a characteristic technique called arrastre, in which the right hand ring finger (a) drags from the high to the low strings in a quick successive manner (similar to an upstroke but a bit slower and disconnected).
-Tarantas are commonly notated with no measure bar lines to indicate the free manner in which in should be played.
+Tarantas are commonly notated with no measure bar lines to indicate the free manner in which you should play it.

 The Tarantos contrasts to the toque libre Tarantas, with a strong rhythmic feel structured in a compás of 4s (2/4 or 4/4 time).
 The key signature and basic chord structure of Tarantos is the same as Tarantas (two sharps), so their harmonic relationship is clear and distinct.

 The Tientos is often danced, and is a bit slower than other tangos.
 However every Tientos does speed up and become a tango by the end following the dance escobilla sections.
 You can count the Tientos four beat compás with accents on beats 2 and 4.

 There is a distinctive syncopation in the rhythm of the Tientos.
-You can see one of the simplest variations can be seen here:
+You can see one of the simplest variations below: